RoliSoft/Obfuscation-Tunnel/README.md

                   iu - ICMP-to-UDP (Requires root)
                   ui6 - UDP-to-ICMPv6 (Requires root)
                   i6u - ICMPv6-to-UDP (Requires root)
-   -p           Use PCAP, only applicable to ICMP tunnels, highly recommended.
    -o           Enable generic header obfuscation.
    -v           Detailed logging at the expense of decreased throughput.
    -h           Displays this message.

+ICMP-specific arguments:

+   -p [if]      Use PCAP for inbound, highly recommended.
+                  Optional value, defaults to default gateway otherwise.
+   -x           Expect identifier and sequence randomization.
+                  Not recommended, see documentation for pros and cons.
 ```

 Example for UDP-to-UDP tunnel: